Battle of Midway: Nagumo's dilemma

-The few aircraft on the Japanese flight decks at the time of the attack were either defensive fighters or, in the case of Sōryū, fighters being spotted to augment the combat air patrol.
+What few aircraft remaining on the Japanese flight decks at the time of the attack were either defensive fighters or, in the case of Sōryū, fighters being spotted to augment the combat air patrol.
 Spotting his flight decks and launching aircraft would have required at least 30 minutes.
-Furthermore, by spotting and launching immediately, Nagumo would be committing some of his reserves to battle without proper anti-ship armament, and likely without fighter escort; he had just witnessed how easily the unescorted American bombers had been shot down.
+Furthermore, by spotting and launching immediately, Nagumo would be committing some of his reserves to battle without proper anti-ship armament, and likely without fighter escort.
+Indeed, he had just witnessed how easily the unescorted American bombers had been shot down.

 Japanese naval doctrine preferred the launching of fully constituted strikes rather than piecemeal attacks.
-Without confirmation of whether the American force included carriers (not received until 08:20), Nagumo's reaction was doctrinaire.
+Without confirmation of whether the American force included carriers (not received until 08:20), Nagumo's reaction respected doctrine.
 The arrival of another land-based American air strike at 07:53 gave weight to the need to attack the island again.
 Nagumo decided to wait for his first strike force to land, and then launch the reserve, which would by then be properly armed with torpedoes.

-Had Nagumo instead launched the available aircraft around 07:45 and risked the ditching of Tomonaga's aircraft, they would have formed a powerful and well-balanced force with the potential to sink two American carriers.
-Furthermore, fueled and armed aircraft inside the ships presented a significant additional hazard for damage to the carriers in an event of attack, and keeping them on the decks was much more dangerous than getting them airborne.
+Had Nagumo instead launched the available aircraft around 07:45 and risked the ditching of Tomonaga's aircraft, they could have formed a powerful and well-balanced force with the potential to sink two American carriers.
+Additionally, fueled and armed aircraft inside the ships presented a significant additional hazard for damage to the carriers in an event of attack, and keeping them on the decks was much more dangerous than getting them airborne.
 Whatever the case, at that point there was no way to stop the American strike against him, since Fletcher's carriers had launched their planes beginning at 07:00 (with Enterprise and Hornet having completed launching by 07:55, but Yorktown not until 09:08), so the aircraft that would deliver the crushing blow were already on their way.
 Even if Nagumo had not strictly followed carrier doctrine, he could not have prevented the launch of the American attack.